Salaknib 2022 Opening Ceremony

-The official party from the U.S. Army, the New Zealand Army, and the Philippine Army pose with participants after the opening ceremony of Salaknib 2022 at Fort Magsaysay, Nueva Ecija, Philippines, March 5, 2022.
-The annual exercise aims to enhance the strategic readiness capabilities of the U.S. Army and Philippine Army while building on the shared vision of defending peace and security in the region in order to maintain a free and open Indo-Pacific.
-(U.S. Army photo by Spc.
-Darbi Colson/28th Public Affairs Detachment.)
+U.S. Army Pacific an the Philippine Army kick off the start of Salaknib 2022 at Fort Magsaysay, March 05, 2022.
+The annual exercise aims to enhance the strategic readiness capabilities of the U.S. Army and Philippine Army.
+(U.S. Army video by Pvt.
+Kai Rodriguez/28th Public Affairs Detachment)

 |Date Taken: